-See also Page 12 and Pages 127-129 Annex B KCSIE
+See also Pages 13-14 Annex B KCSIE and the County Lines toolkit

 This school recognises that children can be exploited sexually (CSE) or criminally (CCE).
 CSE and CCE can affect children, both male and female and can involve children who have been trafficked.
 They may be at risk of or involved in serious violent crime.